 A Motorcyclist’s Responsibilities

 Being able to ride your motorcycle is a privilege, not a right.
-If you don’t fulfill your end of the bargain, you could experience serious consequences.
+If you don’t fulfill your end of the bargain, you could experience serious consequences, personal injuries or even death.
 Motorcyclists have certain responsibilities that they must meet if they want to keep riding, including:

 - Obeying all state traffic laws, including those concerning speed, right-of-way, and lane-splitting (which is illegal in all states except California);